 Executive Functioning Skills: In general, these are the skills that enable people to effectively and efficiently complete tasks and interact with others.
 Experts are unable to agree on exactly how many executive functioning skills there are, but some examples include planning and organizing, managing time, problem-solving, utilizing working memory, controlling emotions and impulses, monitoring our behavior, and learning from past mistakes.
 Many people with autism and ADHD especially struggle with these, which directly impacts their quality of life.

 High-Functioning Autism (HFA): Not an official medical term or diagnosis but used in research literature to refer to autistic people without impaired cognition and without significant support needs.
-Not always used by autistic people themselves because they feel it ignores the level of effort it requires from them internally to function at the level they are functioning at (also see Low-Functioning Autism).
+Not always used by autistic people themselves because they feel it ignores the level of effort it requires from them internally to function at the level they are functioning at to comply with neurotypical expectations (also see Low-Functioning Autism).

 Identity-First Language: Referring to a person with a description of them in the context of their disability of difference such as "autistic person."
 People who use this construct see their autism as part of who they are and identify proudly with it (also see Person-First Language).